-If your shares are held in street name, the bank, broker or other nominee that holds your shares has the authority to vote your shares only on certain of the proposals set forth in this Proxy Statement without receiving voting instructions from you.
-If you hold your shares in street name and you do not submit voting instructions to the organization that holds your shares, that organization may exercise its discretion to vote your shares on Proposal 2, but will not be permitted to vote your shares on any other proposal.
+If your shares are held in street name, the organization that holds your shares has the authority to vote your shares only on certain of the proposals set forth in this Proxy Statement without receiving voting instructions from you.
+If you hold your shares in street name and you do not submit voting instructions to the organization that holds your shares, whether that organization may exercise its discretion to vote your shares depends on whether a particular proposal is considered a "routine" or "non-routine" matter under the rules of the New York Stock Exchange applicable to securities intermediaries (even though we are a Nasdaq-listed company).
+If you do not provide voting instructions, your shares will not be voted on any proposal considered a "non-routine" matter because brokers, banks and other nominees lack discretionary authority to vote uninstructed shares on non-routine matters.
+For the Annual Meeting, Proposals 1 and 3 are considered non-routine matters and, unless you provide voting instructions for those proposals, the organization that holds your shares will not be permitted to vote your shares on those proposals.
+On the other hand, the organization that holds your shares may use its discretion to vote uninstructed shares on matters consider to be "routine."